anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

    acts in a UDP client role, specifically as a DTLS client for the case of cBRSKI.
 * `p_Jl` denotes the join-port of the Join Proxy.
 * `p_Jr` denotes the client port of the Join Proxy that it uses to forward packets to the Registrar.
-* `p_Ra` denotes the server port of the Registrar on which it serves the onboarding protocol, such as cBRSKI.
+* `p_R` denotes the server port of the Registrar on which it serves the onboarding protocol, such as cBRSKI.
 * `p_Rj` denotes the server port of the Registrar on which it serves the JPY protocol.
 * `JPY[H( ),C( )]` denotes a JPY message, as defined by the JPY protocol, with header H and content C indicated in between the parentheses.